Statikman619/Book-Search-Engine/README.md

 ## Installation

-Run npm i in the command line and install all related dependencies.
+Clone this repository to receive all my files.
+Once you have my code make sure you are in the correct file directory. in the command line run "npm install" in the terminal to download all the needed dependencies.

 ## Usage